Signed in as:

 In The Maxims and Reflections of Goethe (1906)

 Scientism is the viewpoint that science provides the only genuine knowledge of reality.
 The first rule of scientism is the scientific method.
-Here was my natural starting point for trying to determine if there are answers to death.
+Any thinker starts here to determine if there are answers to death.

 Scientism is different than science or being pro-science.
 It is a worldview which has all of the underpinnings of a religion.
 It is different than being pro-scientific.
-For example, many people use biology every day, but when they need healing they often look at answers both from the doctors relying on scientific methods and if they don't get an answer there, they would look at alternative methods, too.
+For example, many people use biology every day, going to the doctor with physical ailments.
+But when they need healing and the doctors fail them, do they just give up or do they look for alternative methods?
 These people are pro-science, but do not necessarily believe in scientism, i.e. that the only answer can be found in science.

 Scientism says that death is like falling asleep permanently.
 In the words of one scientist who faced his imminent death for decades, Stephen Hawkings said,

 Well, it works, typically, until we look too hard.
 Newton's laws seemed to govern life, until we needed Einstein's Theory of Relativity, and then we need Quantum Mechanics.
-This is not a criticism of scientific thought, but an acknowledgement that this universe is much more complex than we expect.
-I am sure in 100 years the knowledge humanity will have will far exceed anything we know today.
+This is not a criticism of scientific thought, but an acknowledgement that this universe's complexity continues to grow as our learning grows.
+In 100 years the knowledge humanity will have will far exceed anything we know today.

-People are not nearly as objective.
+People are not nearly as objective as science.
 Our emotions drive our decision much more strongly than our objective intellect.
 In today's world, "experts" or "science" is used to justify many ideas and decisions that are just not that objective.
 Again, I quote Stephen Hawkings:

 "Before we understand science, it is natural to believe that God created the universe.
 But now science offers a more convincing explanation."

 But does it really?
 Stephen Hawkings answer to the expansion of the universe at the big bang and the improbability of earth is the multi-verse theory.
-There is nothing scientific about the multiverse.
+Objectively, there is nothing scientific about the multiverse beyond a theory that we hope to prove.
+We might be able to create a mathematical model to justify the existence of additional universes, but how do you go beyond the theory and proof it?
 There is no way to prove it exists because it exists outside of our universe.
-This leads into the two issues of scientism.
+This leads into the two issues of scientism in a search for answers to death.

 Ayn Rand

 Metaphysical philosophy has a whole series of problems which it postulates science can never prove.
 How do you prove what someone is thinking?
 How do you prove that there is no life after death?
 What is consciousness?
-There are real life ambiguities which scientific principles can not handle except with a basic assumption that nothing exists except for the material.
+There are real life ambiguities which scientific principles can not handle scientifically.
+Unfortunately, the default explanation then becomes nothing exists except for the material.

-Let's take a second look at Stephen Hawkings computer analogy of death in light of this reality.
+Let's take a second look at Stephen Hawkings computer analogy of death in light of this issue.

 Hawkings says we are just computers and when the hardware fails, we die.
 But computers are not just composed of hardware, they are also composed of software.
 And the software is not solely reliant upon the hardware.
 I can still play the Command and Conquer games that I bought in the 90's, I can still read the documents I made in open office in the '80s.
 They are not dead at all to me, though the hardware has been (hopefully) recycled into something else.